scalar-labs/scalardl/README.md

-## Scalar DL: Tamper-evident and Scalable Distributed Ledger
+## Scalar DL: Tamper-evident and Scalable Distributed Database

 Scalar DL is a tamper-evident and scalable distributed database that achieves:
 - High tamper-evidence of data by utilizing digital signature, hash chain, determinism and decentralization